 Missing Friends and Enccountering Smallpox

 How do all our friends at Saco and Topsham do?
 I often think of them ; and Mr. Bowne and myself are talking of coming to see you next summer very seriously.
 How comes on the new house?
 We are to come as soon as ever that is finished.
 If you choose to send so far, I will purchase any kind of furniture you may wish, perhaps cheaper and better than you can get elsewhere.
 Adieu!
 Remember me to all the children.
 Dear little Mary.’
 I can’t help crying sometimes, ‘with all my pleasures and amusements : ’tis impossible to be at once reconciled to quitting all one’s friends.
 I thought a great deal without wishing them here.
 How does Horatio succeed in business, — as well as he expected?
 How come on Fathers turnpike and diking?
 Tell him I yesterday met a woman full broke out writhe the small-pox.
 I was within a yard of her before I perceived it.
 The first sensation was terror, and I ran several paces before I recollected myself.
 As soon as I arrived in town.
 Dr. Moore examined my arm, inquired the particulars, and refused to inoculate me again; that he would venture to insure me from the small-pox; that he had inoculated hundreds, and never had one take the small-pox after the kine-pox.
 Adieu!

 ELIZA S. BOWNE.

 P. S. — All the family desire to be remembered particularly.
 Mr. B. is out to dine.

-They would have four children, Walter, Mary, Octavia and Frederic.
-But Eliza’s health was poor, and they decided the winters were too severe for her.
-She spent the winter of 1808-09 in South Carolina.
+They would have two children, Walter and Mary.
+But Eliza contracted tuberculosis, and they decided she should spend the winter of 1808-09 in South Carolina.

 Eliza Southgate died on Feb.
 19, 1809.
 She was 25 years old.